antunjurkovic-collab/dual-native-pattern/IMPLEMENTATION-GUIDE.md

 ### 2.3 IoT Protocols (MQTT, CoAP)

+**Core-Spec Mapping**: This section illustrates how to satisfy CORE-SPEC §4.1 (Resource Identity), §4.2 (Content Identity), §4.4 (Bidirectional Linking), and §4.6 (Discovery via DNC) in the context of IoT protocols.

 #### 2.3.1 MQTT (Message Queuing Telemetry Transport)

 **Challenge**: MQTT is lightweight; minimal overhead for metadata.